system-zero/system-zero/data/docs/la.md

   # basic interface for now:

   for |key, value| in dadamap { println ("${key} : ${value}") }
-  # The private fields, would not printed in this case.
+  # The private fields, should not be printed in this case.

   # Untill now we saw many uses of strings, like string concatenation, or that
   # strings can be checked for equality.